The State Highway Rehabilitation (SHR) subprogram involves three components:

 Regions submit their recommended projects to WisDOT's central office in Madison, where they are examined for compliance with guidelines and combined into a statewide program.

 The State Bridges component of the SHR subprogram deals with improvements to bridges on the non-Interstate portion of the state highway system, including bridge replacements and major bridge repair.
-Bridge rehabilitation generally increases load-carrying capacity and widens deck roadways.
+Bridge inventory and inspection information is used by the Wisconsin Structures Asset Management System (WiSAMS) to help identify candidates for rehabilitation and reconstruction projects in the State Bridge component.
+The selection of bridge projects is based on WisDOT’s policy and performance goals.

 The program does not include bridges that can be effectively treated through routine repair, which is funded in the maintenance program.